-Irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream regions of Pax5, Aiolos, EBF1, OBF1 and PCAF genes based on varied alterations in acetylation and/or deacetylation levels of K9/H3, K14/H3, K19/H3, K23/H3 and K27/H3 for gaining new cell function to exclude IgM H- and L-chains accumulated in clone cl.2-2 of HDAC2(-/-) DT40 mutants through numerous generations during continuous cultivation

-As described above, in DT40 cells, the four Lys residues (K9/H3, K14/H3, K18/H3 and K27/H3) possess no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the Pax5 gene based on their hyper-acetylation levels.
-In clone cl.2-2, those exhibit a full binding ability of histone H3 to DNA based on their hypo-acetylation levels at the early stage.
-Thereafter, very surprisingly, the level of binding capacity of these four Lys residues of histone H3 to DNA gradually decreases during cultivation and finally reaches the state of no binding ability based on their hyper-acetylation levels at the later stage (Fig. 15-Pax5).
-Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-2.
+Irreversible creation of chromatin structure plasticity surrounding proximal 5'-upstream regions of Pax5, Aiolos, EBF1, OBF1 and PCAF genes based on varied alterations in acetylation and/or deacetylation levels of K9/H3, K14/H3, K19/H3, K23/H3 and K27/H3 for gaining new cell function to exclude IgM H- and L-chains accumulated in clone cl.2-2 of HDAC2(-/-) DT40 mutants through numerous generations during continuous cultivation based on their hyper-acetylation levels.
+In clone cl.2-2, they exhibit a full binding ability of histone H3 to DNA based on their hypo-acetylation levels at the early stage.
+Thereafter, very surprisingly, the level of binding capacity of these four Lys residues of histone H3 to DNA gradually decreases during cultivation and finally reaches the state of no binding ability based on their hyper-acetylation levels at the later stage (Figure 15-Pax5).
+Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which exists as the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-2.
 Thereafter, the chromatin structure changes to the loose form until the later stage.
-These facts agreed with the findings that the gene expression of Pax5 is dramatically suppressed to a low (or no) level at the early stage in clone cl.2-2 and thereafter gradually and certainly elevated to a high level until the later stage (Fig. 11).
+These facts agreed with the findings that the gene expression of Pax5 is dramatically suppressed to a low (or no) level at the early stage in clone cl.2-2 and thereafter gradually and certainly elevated to a high level until the later stage (Figure 11).